-- Not all host families have Internet, but many cafes will have Wifi.
+- Most host families have Internet; many cafes will have Wifi.
 Bring your laptop! - Cell phones are provided to the students, and students will be responsible for reloading their phones with money.
+If your US cell phone is unlocked, you can buy an inexpensive SIM card in Cádiz that will allow you to use data (email, etc)